cxt273/onedrive-vercel-index/README.md

 ### Sponsors

-*Your name will appear here if you sponsor or donate 😀*
+*Your name will appear here if you sponsor or donat **onedrive-vercel-index** ©Spencer Woo.

----

-**onedrive-vercel-index** ©Spencer Woo.
 Released under the MIT License.

 Authored and maintained by Spencer Woo.